Patternslib/Patterns/docs/patterns/switch.rst

    Setup switching behaviour for the selected elements.
 If no options are provided they are taken from the ``data-switch`` attributes.
-Options can be provided as a (array of) javascript object(s) with he following
+Options can be provided as a (array of) javascript object(s) with the following
    keys:

    * ``selector``: the CSS selector identifying the elements that must be updated